gebruno/icwmp/docs/arch/design.md

 ```

 As described in the diagram, after initiating the icwmp application (config init, backup init, ...), the application trigger:

- 1 - uloop initiation by initiating the following timeouts:
+1. Some functionalities controlled/managed by using uloop timers, below are the list of timers:

 - ubus methods timeout
 - autonomous policy timeouts
 - session timeout
 - heartbeat timeout
 - periodic session timeout

-then the application start the uloop run by waiting uloop timeouts to come.

-2 - In the same time a thread is created.
+these timers gets initialized when the application starts then wait for the uloop timeout events.

+2. A thread is created at the same time.
    It permits a permenant listening of the port , in the purpose to receive connection requests.
 In case a CR is received successfully "tr069 inform" ubus call is triggered from this thread in the purpose to trigger a new session with '6 CONNECTION REQUEST' event.

 ## icwmp tr-069 session